CicadaSeventeen/debian-input-method-guide/README.md

 Note:
-1. `rime` can be used to input most languages but need some config (see Furthermore)
+1. `rime` can be used to input most languages but need some config (see `Furthermore & Toubleshooting` )
 2. `m17n` is a library to support many languages, but usually it is a bad solution
 3. `table` can be used to input many lanugages and symbols but not a good solution too
 4. `chinese-addons` is a fcitx5 metapachage providing most Chinese input method excepting zhuyin/chewing